Phone-GWP-group

 Using the wrong packaging can also lead to high costs.

-For example, corrugated packaging that is too large costs more to ship, protects less well (leading to more returns), uses more material, and generally costs more.
-Oversized boxes also require greater amounts of void fill (another cost).
+For example, corrugated packaging that is too large incurs higher shipping costs, offers less protection for your products (leading to increased returns), uses more material (resulting in excessive waste), and ultimately costs more.
+Oversized boxes also require a greater amount of void fill (an additional cost).

-A summary of preparing for increased sales activity
+A summary for preparing for increased sales activity

-Whilst this detailed guide covers 11 critical points to consider when planning for peak demand, there are a few crucial areas that it is important to highlight to any business where this may be relevant.
+While this detailed guide covers 11 critical points to consider when planning for peak demand, there are a few crucial areas that are important to highlight for any business where this may be relevant.

 Packaging stocks